Identifying Insurance Needs for SaaS Companies

 The answer is that there really are no fixed figures to go by since every SaaS company has a different risk profile depending on a number of important characteristics of the business that are taken into consideration when underwriting insurance policies.

-The most significant factors when it comes to determining how much software companies will have to pay for SaaS insurance tend to be the number of employees, revenue, the nature of the company’s services, its claims history, and the volume of PIIs stored.
-Location tends to be another quite important factor since each state has a different set of requirements and legal characteristics that will affect the price of coverage.
+The most significant factors in determining how much software companies will have to pay for SaaS insurance tend to be the number of employees, revenue, the nature of the company’s services, its claims history, and the volume of PIIs stored.
+Location tends to be another important factor since each state has different requirements and legal characteristics that will affect the price of coverage.

-When it comes to securing the right SaaS insurance coverage it’s imperative to work with a partner that understands your unique needs and will ensure that you will be able to intelligently protect your business.
-The unfortunate fact is that the majority of the insurance industry still hasn’t caught up to the needs of high-growth, innovative SaaS companies.
+When it comes to securing the right SaaS insurance coverage, it’s imperative to work with a partner who understands your unique needs and will ensure that you can intelligently protect your business.
+Unfortunately, most of the insurance industry still hasn’t caught up to the needs of high-growth, innovative SaaS companies.
 However, this doesn’t mean that you have to settle for an inferior insurance product.

 With one of the fastest-growing technology client portfolios, Embroker’s Technology Practice Team has been delivering effective solutions to technology businesses for over 20 years.
 If you need more help or information, you can reach out to our team of expert brokers.
 Or, if you prefer to get started on intelligent quotes, you can get started by creating an Embroker account today.